blackgirlbytes/chrome-extension-copilot/README.md

 ### Create a service worker

+- I had no clue why I needed to make a service worker.
+I learned about it from Twitch stream vieweres.
+I asked Copilot Chat and ChatGPT about what it is and why I would need it.
+I used Copilot labs to give me an explanation of deifferent parts of the code.
 - Create file called background.js
 - Background.js is our service worker.
 Write a comment at the top of my life that says,
 ```js